A motivic conjecture of Milne

 \footline={\hss\tenrm \folio\hss} \pageno=1

 {\boldsectionfont 1.
 Introduction}

-Let $p\in\dbN$ be a prime.
+Let $p$ be a prime.
 Let $k$ be a perfect field of characteristic $p$.
 Let $W(k)$ be the ring of Witt vectors with coefficients in $k$.
+Let $B(k)$ be the field of fractions of $W(k)$.
 In this paper we study {\it $p$-divisible groups} endowed with families of {\it \'etale} and {\it crystalline tensors} over (finite discrete valuation ring extensions of) $W(k)$.
 We begin by introducing families of tensors.